samjaninf/OFN-User-Guide---Master/model-specific-setup-instructions.md

 %/accordion%

 ### I'm a Hub
-A Hub is anyone who aggregates and sells food that's produced by others, E.g. retailers, distributors, hubs, coops.
+_A Hub is anyone who aggregates and sells food that's produced by others, E.g. retailers, distributors, hubs, coops.

-and want to:
+_

+**Hub (Profile only)
+**A profile on the OFN is the simplest option, and offers a way for enterprises to market themselves.
+The profile can be used to promote products and services, share your story and provide contact details.
+A profile makes you visible and contactable to customers and other enterprises who might wish to trade with you.

-* Only **be visible** and present myself here.
+* Only **be visible** in the OFN's directory.
 I do not \(yet\) wish to sell via OFN.
   > Get a Hub Profile
-* **Sell** goods
+* **Sell** goods with an online shop on OFN
   > Get a [Hub Shop](/hubs-set-up-guide.md)

-%accordion%What is a Hub Profile?%accordion%

 A profile on the OFN is the simplest option, and offers a way for enterprises to market themselves.
 The profile can be used to promote products and services, share your story and provide contact details.
 A profile makes you visible and contactable to customers and other enterprises who might wish to trade with you.